Andzelmas/smp_groovebox/README.md

 # smp_groovebox
+## Still early development.
+Some parts of code can change completely.
 ## Simple groovebox for linux based systems.
 Works on rpi too.
 Check out https://brumakes.com/programming.php for development blog and some videos.